Dāvis Ikaunieks

-Dāvis Ikaunieks (born 7 January 1994) is a Latvian professional footballer who plays primarily as a striker for FK RFS and the Latvia national team.
+Dāvis Ikaunieks (born 7 January 1994) is a Latvian professional footballer who plays primarily as a striker for FA Šiauliai and the Latvia national team.

 Club career

 On 20 June 2018, Ikaunieks signed a three-year deal with Czech First League team Jablonec.
 On 4 October, he made his 2018–19 UEFA Europa League debut in a 2–2 draw against Dynamo Kyiv.